 Other patients were unaware they were signing up for a credit card.
 They instead believed they were working out an in-house repayment plan with their service provider.
 As such, many patients were not given the proper credit card disclosures.

-Also in December 2013, American Express was ordered to refund $59.5 million to cardholders for illegal credit card practices including the deceptive marketing and unfair billing for add-on products like payment protection and credit monitoring.
+Also in December 2013, American Express was ordered to refund $59.5 million to cardholders for illegal credit card practices including deceptive marketing and unfair billing for add-on products like payment protection and credit monitoring.

 In September 2013, Chase Bank and JP Morgan Chase were ordered to refund $309 million to cardholders who were unfairly charged for certain add-on products.
 From 2005 to 2012, Chase enrolled cardholders in identity theft production and fraud monitoring services without express written consent from the cardholders.
-Cardholders were billed before the services began (something that's illegal under the Fair Credit Billing Act), and did not receive full benefits of the services.
+Cardholders were billed before the services began (something that's illegal under the Fair Credit Billing Act) and did not receive full benefits from the services.